Bank of Kigali: Branch network

 As of December 2018, the bank maintained 79 networked branches, nearly 100 automated teller machines, more than 1,427 banking agents, six mobile banking vans and employed over 1,200 staff.

 Governance

-The bank is supervised by a board of directors led by chairman of the board, a position currently held by Marc Holtzman.
-The day-to-day activities of the bank are administered by a six-person executive management team headed by the chief executive officer, Dr. Diane Karusisi.
+The bank is supervised by a board of directors led by chairman of the board, a position currently held by Eugene Ubalijoro.
+The day-to-day activities of the bank are administered by a ten-person executive management team headed by the chief executive officer, Dr. Diane Karusisi.

 Shareholding

 The shares of Stock of the bank's holding company, Bank of Kigali Group Plc, are primarily listed on the Rwanda Stock Exchange and are cross-listed on the Nairobi Stock Exchange.
 As of December 2019, the ownership of the bank's stock stood as depicted in the table below: